Jinjinjinnn/BlendED-NVIDIA-Track4-Gaussian-SPH-Fluid/README.md

   <img src="resources/method_overview.png" alt="Method Overview">
 </p>

 This repository turns reconstructed 3D Gaussian splats directly into SPH fluid particles, simulates them using a Taichi‑based DFSPH solver, and renders the results with the same Gaussian representation.
 Colors are obtained from SH coefficients, and isotropic covariances are synthesized per frame for rasterization.
-In short: what you see is what you simulate.

 - **Unified representation**: reconstruction, simulation, and rendering all share 3D Gaussians
 - **DFSPH solver**: GPU‑accelerated density‑constraint SPH in Taichi